Phuctran-81/Optimize-Inventory-Engine/README.md

 ## 4. ANALYZE:
-To ensure the ROP was responsive to real-word volatility, the analysis focused on four signals:
+To ensure the Target Stock Level (TSL) was responsive to real-word volatility, the analysis focused on four signals:
 - Systemic Seasonality: Calculated unique Seasonality Indices for 500 store-item combinations.
   + Because sales of this dataset is seasonal ( the 16.7% sunday surge and 19.45% Monday lull compared to the average week sales), calculating store-item specific indices of each weekday to estimate the demand more accuracy.
 - ABC Segmentation: